wkoszolko/wkoszolko.github.io/_posts/2022-03-08-cpu-cache-architecture.md

 ---
 layout: post
 title: Why should you understand the basics of CPU architecture?
-abstract: Sometimes your hardware may have significant impact on your system
+abstract: Sometimes your hardware may have significant impact on your system.
 ---
 Let’s start with a simple puzzle.
 Which loop will end first?